dscho/xkcd/content/comics/2025-4-9-push-notifications.md

 [Below that, in grey text:]Temporarily pause your notifications at the cost of notifying two random people.

-[Further changes include the contents of the pane, whether Cueball is sat at the laptop, whether the laptop is larger, or a pot-plant, whether there are cats in the frame, outside the frame, sat on the Stop buttons, whether Cueball is sat on a large cat instead of an office chair...]
+[Further changes include the contents of the comic.
+The transcript for these changes is available on the [[#Comic images|Comic images section]].]